cleetoh/SC2002_proj/README.md

 - **`ConsoleInput`**: A utility class for handling user input from the console.
 - **`CsvUtils`**: A utility class for parsing and creating CSV-formatted strings.
 - **`IdGenerator`**: A class for generating auto-incrementing IDs for internships and applications.
+- **`PasswordValidator`**: A utility class for password validation and management.
+Provides methods to validate passwords (non-null and non-blank), get the default password ("password"), and compare passwords.

 ## 5. Assumptions and Clarifications